 Celebrating NAIDOC Week at Y Queensland

-This NAIDOC Week 2025 is a significant milestone marking 50 years of honouring, celebrating, and elevating Indigenous voices, culture, and resilience.
-From 6th to 13th July, we join Australians nationwide in commemorating this occasion.
-This year’s theme, ‘The Next Generation: Strength, Vision & Legacy,’ celebrates not just the achievements of the past but also the promising future ahead, empowered by the strength of our young leaders, the vision of our communities, and the legacy of our ancestors.
+This NAIDOC Week 2026 is a significant milestone marking 50 years of honouring, celebrating, and elevating Indigenous voices, culture, and resilience.
+From 5th to 12th July, we join Australians nationwide in commemorating this occasion.
+This year’s theme, ‘50 Years Deadly,’ celebrates not just the achievements of the past but also the promising future ahead, empowered by the strength of our young leaders, the vision of our communities, and the legacy of our ancestors.

 It's a call to uplift, invest in, and listen to the next generations of Aboriginal and Torres Strait Islander peoples, while honoring the legacies that paved the way.
-We proudly continue our tradition from NAIDOC Week 2024, where from 7th to 14th July, we celebrated under the theme "Keep the Fire Burning!
-Blak, Loud and Proud," emphasising the enduring strength and vitality of Indigenous cultures.
+We proudly continue our tradition from NAIDOC Week 2025, where from 6th to 13th July, we celebrated under the theme "The Next Generation: Strength, Vision & Legacy," honouring the achievements of the past while looking to an equitable future empowered by young First Nation leaders.

 Celebrations Across Y Queensland Centres